 The use of the determinative is very common and is actually quite intuitive.
 Usually a fairly obvious symbol is used.

-If the (walking legs) symbol appears at the end of a group, you would be correct in surmising a connection with that action.
+(walking legs) symbol appears at the end of a group, you would be correct in surmising a connection with that action.
 To go, come, walk, run or enter are a few of the words it ends.

-The symbols each designate the occupations of men or women or I, me or my.
+each designate the occupations of men or women or I, me or my.

-So we have for brother and for sister (Also note that the loaf of bread symbol pronounced t, is the feminine ending in Egyptian).
+for sister (Also note that the loaf of bread symbol

 Returning to the rectangle symbol